-Strong climate signals in the high latitude oceans make a compelling case to extend Argo's domain poleward in both hemispheres, beyond the 60°N/S limits of the initial Argo array.
-Float sampling under seasonal ice is now possible through ice-strengthening in some float designs and software modifications for ice avoidance in others (Klatt et al., 2007).
-A recommendation (van Wijk et al., 2009) is to extend Argo standard sampling (3° x 3°) poleward through the ice-free and seasonal ice zones.
-This would require about 360 floats in the Southern Ocean and 285 in the high-latitude northern hemisphere.
-As of mid-2009 there are 121 active Argo floats south of 60°S and another 46 north of 60°N (Fig 4) In addition, van Wijk et al. (2009) recommend a continuation of profiling float sampling under the fast ice of the Weddell Sea using RAFOS technology and extension to the Ross Sea.
+Strong climate signals in the high latitude oceans make a compelling case to extend Argo's domain poleward in both hemispheres, beyond the 60°N/S specification of the initial Argo array.
+Float sampling under seasonal ice is now possible through ice-strengthening in some float designs and software modifications for ice avoidance in others [8].
+A recommendation [9] is to extend Argo standard sampling (3° x 3°) poleward through the seasonal ice zones.
+This would require about 360 floats in the Southern Ocean and 285 in the Arctic seas.
+As of mid-2009 there are 121 active Argo floats south of 60°S and another 46 north of 60°N (Fig 4).
+More comprehensive rationales and prescriptions for high latitude observing systems, including floats and other autonomous platforms, are provided for the Arctic Observing Network (AON) [10] and the Southern Ocean Observing System (SOOS) [11].

-Fig 4.
-The present array of 3300 Argo floats could be extended in many ways to provide global climate-quality multi-disciplinary observations of the top-to-bottom oceans.
+Figure 4.
+The present array of 3200 Argo floats could be extended in many ways to provide global climate-quality multi-disciplinary observations of the top-to-bottom oceans.